juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 ```

 == Deletion
-Delete is a single-phase operation that reverts a user's registration state to _NotRegistered_.

 The delete operation is exposed by the client in the following form:
 $ "error" = "delete"() $